-EPIDYOLEX is a pharmaceutical preparation of CBD, which has approval to be marketed as a medicine.
+EPIDYOLEX is a pharmaceutical preparation of CBD, which has the approval to be marketed as a medicine.

 Food Standards Agency

-The FSA have outlined that based on early research, that healthy adults do not exceed more than 70mg a day of CBD.
+The FSA has outlined that based on early research, that healthy adults do not exceed more than 70mg a day of CBD.